< Motivation for drawing ability

 2. Students are practicing the creation of their own ideas -- they are not learning to depend on examples.

-4. We learn to plan lessons that include practice and preparation for the main lesson.
-This is more like most major artists work.
+5. We learn to plan lessons that include practice and preparation for the main lesson.
+This is more like most major artists do their work.

 First, their own work provides a frame of reference4 for meaningful observations.
 By showing artwork at the end of the period, they will have a greater appreciation and interest in the work.
 Students will recognize ways in which the artist(s) had to deal with issues similar to issues students had to deal with in their own work that day.
 Naturally, the teacher shows a work or several examples that relate to things learned in the lesson that day.
 Use a few minutes at the end of the period to integrate Art History and contemporary art ideas, art criticism, and aesthetics into the lesson of the day.
 Avoid fragmented and irrelevant learning.

 Second, by showing the work at the end of the session, we don't tempt or suggest copying the artist.
 Even when a teacher reminds them to use their own experiences and ideas, it is hard to get the example out of mind once they have seen it.
 There is always the unspoken endorsement of the example, despite what the teacher says, and no matter how large the variety of examples is.
 The easy way to do the assignment is to select a neat solution done by an artist.
 If we show an example, how can we expect students to do it the hard way and work from their own experiences?
-Showing work before the work is showing answers instead of articulating challenging problems.
+Showing artwork before the work is showing answers instead of articulating challenging problems and phrasing good questions that help focus creative experimentation and thinking processes.

 Naturally, if we don't show examples before they work, we need to articulate our assignments better.
 Not only do we speak more clearly, we offer more preliminary learning experiences so there is less misunderstanding about the assignment's goals.
 Instead of simply demonstrating a new process, we give every student a chance to learn the process with hands-on step-by-step procedures.
 They'll get to plan ideas and play around before we expect them to create something called art.
 They'll learn to develop preliminary ideas before they start on the main project.
 It teaches students to work more like real artists.